Arithmetical Binary Decision Tree Traversals: Decision Tree Evaluation from Diverse Perspectives

 If $p_is_i$ is equal to $1$, we say that the leaf node and the input instance reach a consensus on the $i$-th test.
 If the input instance can visit a leaf node, they can reach the consensus on the $i$-th test when $p_i\neq 0$.
-This upper bound is the depth of the leaf node, which is defined as the number of edges present in path from the root node of a tree to that leaf node.
+The depth of the leaf node is the upper bound of those inner products of the row in $\mathrm{P}$ associated with this leaf and all possible test vectors.

-\begin{defi} The depth vector $\vec{d}$ of a decision tree is a vector containing the depths of its leaf nodes.
-The depth matrix ($\mathrm{D}$) is defined as a diagonal matrix with these depths. \end{defi}
+\begin{defi} The depth vector $\mathbf{d}$ of a decision tree is a vector containing the depths of its leaf nodes.
+The depth matrix (denoted $\mathrm{D}$) is defined as a diagonal matrix with these depths. \end{defi}

-If the number of consensuses reached between the input and the leaf node is equal to the depth of the leaf node, we prove that the leaf is the destination of the input in the decision tree in \ref{thm:matrix}.
+If the number of consensuses reached between the input and the leaf node is equal to the depth of the leaf node, we prove that the leaf is the exit of the input in the decision tree in \ref{thm:matrix}.